SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-configure-start-page.md

 ## [SCION Workbench][menu-home] > [How To Guides][menu-how-to] > View

 ### How to configure a start page
-The workbench installs a primary router outlet when the main area is blank, i.e., no view is opened.
-By registering an empty path route, a component can be displayed instead.
+A start page can be used to display content when all views are closed.

+To display a start page, register an empty path route, as follows:

 ```ts
 RouterModule.forRoot([